Graubünden, die Wahlkreisen. Quelle: www.gr.ch/Kartenerstellung, GIS Kompetenzzentrum

 Introduction

-The Konkordanzsystem means, in short, that the seven members are appointed based on a fixed distribution of seats per party.
+The Konkordanzsystem, in short, means that the seven members are appointed based on a fixed distribution of seats per party.

-The electoral system i
+The electoral system

 The people’s representation in the parliaments of the municipality, canton, or the National Council is, in most cases (not all; see below), elected based on the proportional representation of the number of votes obtained by each party.